alexleyoung/quickscii/README.md

 # QUICKSCII

-a small utility library i made to convert images to ascii art to use in my terminal game. this was for fun; i know it already exists
+a small utility library i made to convert images to ascii art to use in my terminal game.

 uses [gocv](https://github.com/hybridgroup/gocv) for image processing, which is cool!